aaronewing/FitLy/readme.md

 </summary>

 1. As a user, I want to be able to enter in my specific workout so that I can track which workouts ive done
-2. As a user, I want to be able to enter in my specific reps and weight for my workouts so I can track my weekly progress
+2. As a user, I want to be able to enter in my specific reps and weight for my workouts, so I can track my weekly progress
-3. As a user, I want to be able to see my entered workouts whenever I log in so I can track my workout data
+3. As a user, I want to be able to see my entered workouts whenever I log in, so I can track my workout data
 4. As a user, I want to be able to set my account details (Name, Height, Weight) so that I can personalize my account
 5. As a user, I want to be able to log in so that I can see my saved data
-6. As a user, I want to be able to enter in the food I have eaten so I can track it.
+6. As a user, I want to be able to enter the food I have eaten, so I can track it.
-7. As a user, I want to be able to enter the calories for the food I ate so I can track my daily intake.
+7. As a user, I want to be able to enter the calories for the food I ate, so I can track my daily intake.
 8. As a user, I want to be able to enter my servings for the food I ate to track the servings.
 9. As a user, I want to be able to sort my workouts by week so that I can see what I do week to week
 10. As a user, I want to be able to sort my food by daily and weekly so that I can track my eating habits.
-11. As a user, I want to be able to set future goals so I will have reminders of what I want to work for.
+11. As a user, I want to be able to set future goals, so I will have reminders of what I want to work for.
 12. As a user, I want to be able to enter a specific number for sets I completed to track that along with my reps.

 </details>